 The health and safety of employees and individuals likely to be affected by the Company’s operations is treated with the utmost importance.
 It is the Company’s policy to ensure that operations are carried out at all times in compliance with the relevant health and safety guidance in the jurisdictions in which it operates.

-Health & Safety (‘H&S’) is a standing agenda item at the Company’s Board meetings, with an associated report submitted, and regular presentations are made to the Board and the Senior Management team.
+H&S is a standing agenda item at the Company’s Board meetings, with an associated report submitted, and regular presentations are made to the Board and the Senior Management Team.
 The report covers accident statistics, progress on initiatives, transport audits, assessment visits, updates on policies and procedures, and any changes in legislation that could affect the Company and its businesses.

 A Risk Committee serves as a governance body to provide oversight, review and challenge of the risk management processes, and to confirm that appropriate and proportionate risk management procedures are in place.
 Investigations are carried out in respect of any accidents or matters warranting further detail.